9 Best Essential Travel Items For Families

 One of the best pieces of travel advice I can offer to new travelers is to pack layers.
 It’s sometimes hard to predict the weather, and you want to be prepared.
 Putting a sweater or cardigan on your travel packing list is a must.

 When we planned for our travels, we deliberately chose countries that didn’t have harsh winters.
-But even here in Mexico, evenings and mornings can get close to freezing, especially in the mountain areas.
+But even in places like San Miguel de Allende, Mexico or Seville, Spain, evenings and mornings can get close to freezing, especially in the mountain areas.

 We travel with at least one lightweight sweater, which we layer over our shirts and under our jackets.
 This helps us stay warm, while allowing the option of taking it off if it gets too hot.
 When putting together your own family vacation packing list, be sure to include some lightweight and packable sweaters.